Previous Contents Next

 knights_server -c path/to/my_config.txt

 The file itself is a plain text file consisting of "Setting = Value" pairs, for example, "MaxPlayers = 50".
 There is one setting per line.
 Comment lines may also be included by starting them with a # symbol.
-An example knights_config.txt file is included in the distribution and you are encouraged to use this as a basis for creating your own config file.
+An example knights_config.txt file is included in the distribution.

 Please note that changes to the config file will not take effect until the server is restarted.